boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

 Settings for the inversion can be set in the input file under the section ``laplace`` (default) or whichever settings section name was specified when the ``Laplacian`` class was created.
-Commonly used settings are listed in tables [tab:laplacesettings] to [tab:laplaceflags].
+Commonly used settings are listed in tables :numref:`tab-laplacesettings` to :numref:`tab-laplaceflags`.

-In particular boundary conditions on the :math:`x` boundaries can be set using the and ``outer_boundary_flags`` variables, as detailed in table [tab:laplaceBCflags].
+In particular boundary conditions on the :math:`x` boundaries can be set using the and ``outer_boundary_flags`` variables, as detailed in table :numref:`tab-laplaceBCflags`.
 Note that DC (‘direct-current’) refers to :math:`k = 0` Fourier component, AC (‘alternating-current’) refers to :math:`k
 \neq 0` Fourier components.
 Non-Fourier solvers use AC options (and